DionVitor/register-sell/README.md

 ## :package: Instructions for run the app

 #### 1) In android:
-- 1.1) Copy the file App.apk in directory 'apps' and install in your phone.
+- 1.1) Copy the file register_sell_v.x.x.apk in directory 'apps' and install in your phone.

 #### 2) In Windows, Linux or MacOS
 - 2.1) Install Kivy: `python -m pip install kivy`